 Postpartum Return to Running and Exercise Classes

-Prep your pelvic floor for high-impact exercise—without experiencing leaks or pain—in classes led by a pelvic PT.
+Prep your pelvic floor for high-impact exercise like running and racquet sports—without experiencing bladder leaks or pain—in Vagercise classes led by a pelvic PT.

 • Choose Your Schedule